 Some of the procedures and concerns will be illustrated with software that will be provided.
 A laptop computer, while not essential during the course itself, would be useful.

-Each participant will have a copy of the book “Applied Mineral Inventory Estimation” (pictured above, right) for further study at leisure.
+Attendees may want to purchase a copy of the book, “Applied Mineral Inventory Estimation”, (pictured above, right) for further study at leisure.
+Note that it is not essential for course attendees to have the book while at the course.

 Prior to the course, registered delegates have access to the online e-learning material consisting of an introductory course titled Conventional Methods of Resource / Reserve Estimation.